 Here are the averages you’ll want to keep an eye on so that you can exceed them with an amazing subject line:

 Naturally, the performance of cold emails will vary, from industry to industry.
 Thankfully, however, a few email marketing providers have put together some impressive email marketing benchmarks for us.

 Here’s a look at the key benchmark reports and what they found, in terms of open rates across particular industries:

 The performance of your cold emails will also vary, according to the location of both yourself and your recipient. eMarketer offers an excellent benchmarking tool which you can use to explore email marketing performance metrics by location.

-By using this tool, you’ll be able to get a better idea of what sort of performance you can expect from your cold emails.
+Using this tool, you’ll get a better idea of what sort of performance you can expect from your cold emails.
 Here’s a quick look at the performance metrics according to the USA, for instance: